CarmenPopoviciu/protractor-styleguide/README.md

 ###### [Rule-13: Declare one Page Object per file]

   **Why?**
-  * Keeps code clean and makes things easy to find
+  * One Page Object per file means there's only one class to export

       ```javascript
       /* avoid */